OpenAirOrchestra/inactive_users/readme.txt

 === Inactive Users ===
-Contributors: darrylf
+Contributors: darrylf Richard K
 Donate link: http://example.com/
 Tags: users, logging
-Requires at least: 3.2
+Requires at least: 3.9
-Tested up to: 3.2.1
+Tested up to: 4.0.1
 Stable tag: 1.0

 Lists users that are not active on the site.